Keeping a pulse on the big picture

 Four years after the onset of the pandemic, the dust is settling as a new education landscape comes into focus.
 Thanks to NWEA assessments and research, we have not only valuable longitudinal data …

 Jonathan Fine, NWEA

 Every week, maybe even daily, my 14-year-old shows me changes in technology, such as the new cherry blossom grotto mod in Minecraft, new moves an NCP (non-player character, in case you’re …

 When we assess a student’s achievement using MAP® Growth™, we assume they remain fully engaged throughout the test.
-This assumption allows us to view their RIT score as an accurate indicator of …
+This assumption allows us to view their RIT score as an accurate …

 The research team at NWEA serves our educational partners by offering technical support on a range of assessment issues, including how to understand and use MAP® Growth™ norms.

 4 minute read

 Students continue to rebound from pandemic school closures.
 NWEA® and Learning Heroes experts talk about how best to support them here on our blog, Teach.
 Learn.
 Grow.